Aaevelion/aaevelion.github.io/README.md

 # Rajnil Mukherjee
-A GitHub page about me and my adventures with computing
+## A GitHub page about me and my adventures in the this world.
+Currently at level 1

-Well,
-Now that you are here, I welcome you to my Github page.
-I am in the process of making another website, as I want to keep this page purely for my computational projects and stuff like that.
-But in the meanwhile, here we are!

-I do not know what else to say, so for the meanwhile, sayonara!
-You can always contact me @ rajnilmukherjee.rm@gmail.com